We suggest starting with the

-- If a global tensor element is written more than once, then starting from the second write, the write must come in the form of an atomic add (“accumulation”, using
+- If a global field element is written more than once, then starting from the second write, the write must come in the form of an atomic add (“accumulation”, using

-- No read accesses happen to a global tensor element, until its accumulation is done.
+- No read accesses happen to a global field element, until its accumulation is done.

 Kernel Simplicity Rule: Kernel body consists of multiple simply nested for-loops.
 I.e., each for-loop can either contain exactly one (nested) for-loop (and no other statements), or a group of statements without loops.

 @ti.kernel def differentiable_task(): for i in x: x[i] = y[i] for i in range(10): for j in range(20): for k in range(300): ... do whatever you want, as long as there are no loops # Not allowed.
 The outer for loop contains two for loops for i in range(10): for j in range(20): ... for j in range(20): ...